pravinyo/website/_posts/2026-09-06-architecture-intro.md

 ---

-## Pseudocode Example — Stock Analysis Service, Layered
+## Python Example — Stock Analysis Service, Layered

-The example below is written as language-agnostic pseudocode.
-The layering — not the syntax — is the point; translate it into whichever language your project uses.
+The example below is written in Python to make the layering explicit and runnable.
+The architectural pattern — not the syntax — is the point; you can translate the same structure into whichever language your project uses.

 ```python
 # ── Layer 1: Data Access (database / API boundary) ─────────────────────